jmattheis/goverter/docs/config/extend.md

 ### Method with error

-Sometimes, custom conversion may fail, in this case Goverter allows you to define a second return parameter which must be type
+Sometimes, custom conversion may fail, in this case Goverter allows you to define a second return parameter which must of type `error`

 ```go
 func IntToString(i int) (string, error) {